misteryco/misteryco/README.md

 - 👋 Hi, I’m @misteryco
 - 👀 I’m interested in programming with Python and Django
-- 🌱 I’m currently learning both ( Python and Django)
+- 🌱 I’m currently learning ( HTML CSS and JavaScript)
 - 💞️ I’m looking to collaborate on intersting projects with Django or Python.

 <!---